 The Miura Peninsula is only about 60 ~ 70 km from the central part of Tokyo and can be reached in about an hour to an hour and a half.
 Here you can eat fresh seafood at reasonable prices and enjoy the rich natural environment in perhaps the closest resort area to Tokyo.

-In this article we will give you seven good reasons why you should visit the Miura Peninsula.
+In this article, we will give you seven good reasons why you should visit the Miura Peninsula.

-■A resort area surrounded by the sea and the closest to Tokyo
+1. It's a resort area surrounded by the sea and the closest to Tokyo

 The Miura Peninsula is located in the eastern part of Kanagawa Prefecture which is next door to Tokyo.
 It only takes about an hour and a half by train to get there which makes access from the city easy.